giuliodondi/kOS-ShuttleEntrySim/README.md

 ## KSP settings

-Modify the control mappings in this way:
+If using the keyboard modify the control mappings in this way:
 - pitch axis controlled by the W-S keys
 - roll axis controlled with A-D
 - yaw axis controlled by Q-E

+If you use a controller or flight stick this will not be necessary

 ## Setting up the Space Shuttle in the VAB